 In June 2016, I proposed an experimental community re-entry program for inmates at the Volusia County Correctional Facility.
 The jail administrators approved, and Project Ataraxia was created.
-Since then, I’ve been going to the jail each week and meeting with the participants in their dorm.
+Until October 2017, I went to the jail each week and met with program participants in their dorms and classrooms.
 I’ve only been mistaken for an inmate once.
 Here’s an information sheet based on the proposal with more detailed information, and here is a handout on the program.

 Project Ataraxia is a community reentry program, designed for sentenced county jail inmates, that teaches adult participants tools for self-awareness and communication skills in order to create a concrete plan for re-entry into the community.
-The program is designed for both male and female inmates, and anyone who fall elsewhere on the gender spectrum, though I have only met with women to date.
+The program is designed for both male and female inmates, and anyone who fall elsewhere on the gender spectrum.
 It meets in five 90-minute weekly sessions.

 The mission of this project is to help participants explore their personal values, exercise mind and body, and heighten communication skills to improve quality of life through interdisciplinary studies, discussion, and creative expression.

 While this program provides some information on resources available in the community, it hinges on helping participants understand their own personal values to identify goals in order to envision a good life and have hope that it is achievable.
 It’s designed to help participants:

 - Identify their personal values with a focus on language and expression